 How to boost your serotonin levels?

-There are many proven ways of increasing serotonin levels in the body.
-They are:
+There are many proven ways of increasing serotonin levels in the body, including:

-- By trying to consume foods that are rich in tryptophan (an amino acid that can be converted into several important molecules such as serotonin and melatonin).
+- Trying to consume foods that are rich in tryptophan (an amino acid that can be converted into several important molecules such as serotonin and melatonin).
 Examples of those foods include milk, corn, and other forms of carbohydrates

-- By performing aerobic exercises such as running, brisk walking, swimming, and cycling.
+- Performing aerobic exercises such as running, brisk walking, swimming, and cycling.

-Endorphins originate from the two words “endogenous” and “morphine” i.e. “from the body” and “pain relievers” respectively.
+Next, we have endorphins.
+Endorphins originate from the two words “endogenous” and “morphine” i.e. “from the body” and “pain relievers”, respectively.

 Apart from being a painkiller, it can also help you to focus and as well as help you to improve your overall mood.
 Endorphins can be secreted through aromatherapy, laughter, healthy diet, sunshine, and other positive behaviors.
 Not surprisingly, the levels of endorphins in the body varies from individual to individual.